Respecting and celebrating each other’s differences

-To maintain a diverse workforce we need to attract talented individuals from different backgrounds and make sure our culture supports them.
-Our Guiding Principles have always included a statement on how diversity gives us a competitive advantage, but we need to ensure our people fully embrace this value and promote it globally.
+To maintain a diverse workforce we need to attract and retain talented individuals from different backgrounds and make sure our culture supports them.

-Operating in more than 200 markets, we have a very diverse workforce in terms of nationality.
-In 2017, we had 143 nationalities working in management globally.
-We are pleased with the continuous progress we are making and the sustainable pipeline we are building in terms of nationality diversity.
+There are 141 nationalities represented at management level within our Group, and we are pleased with the continuous progress we are making and the sustainable pipeline we are building in terms of nationality diversity.

 You can view data on the proportion of women in senior management in our 2019 ESG Report (3.8 mb)